jorgenpt/rugs/README.md

 [![Latest Docker image][badge-latest]][container-registry]
 [![Docker image size][badge-size]][container-registry]

-RUGS is an efficient, easy-to-deploy alternative to the Unreal Game Sync metadata server that lets you use basic authentication if desired.
-It uses a simple sqlite database.
+RUGS is an efficient, easy-to-deploy alternative to Epic's official metadata server for [Unreal Game Sync][ugs].
+It is designed to work seamlessly with Unreal Game Sync, and adds support for basic authentication if desired.
+It uses a simple sqlite database to have as little setup as possible.

-The basic authentication is intended to allow you to run it publicly accessible on the internet with a modicum of security.
+The basic authentication is intended to allow you to run it publicly accessible on the internet with a modicum of security, and requires a [small patch][ugs-pull] applied to Unreal Game Sync before it's available.

+Features that a RUGS server will enable in Unreal Game Sync:
+ - Surfacing build results and providing desktop notifications for build breakages
+ - Allowing users to mark changes as good and bad, and indicate to other team members that they're investigating a problem with the build
+ - Showing which users are synced to which changes

 ## Setup with Docker (recommended)

-Docker images are available for arm64 and amd64, and are hosted on [GitHub Container Registry][container-registry].
+Docker images are available for arm64 and amd64, and are [hosted on the GitHub Container Registry][container-registry].
 The `latest` tag is used for official releases, or there is a `main` tag for bleeding edge builds.